 Welcome to the “Parent Page” for Missouri First Steps.
 Every family wants their child to grow and learn.
 Families with young children who have special needs or developmental delays may require a little extra support.
 This support is called early intervention.

-Early Intervention is about helping these infants and toddlers acquire important developmental skills, such as crawling, playing, talking and eating, during their first three years.
+Early Intervention is about helping infants and toddlers with delays or disabilities develop important developmental milestones or skills, such as crawling, playing, talking and eating, during their first three years.
 By bringing families together with early intervention specialists, families can learn new ways to encourage and support their child’s development within their daily activities.

 Referral and Eligibility